-Shopify vs. WooCommerce: Which Shop Is Better?
+Shopify vs. WooCommerce: Which shop is better?

-You want to start an online shop or migrate your existing shop to a new platform?
-Then you are facing one of the most important decisions in e-commerce: Shopify or WooCommerce?
+Do you want to start an online shop or migrate your existing shop to a new platform?
+Then you're facing one of the most important decisions in your life.E-commerce:Shopify or WooCommerce?

 Both platforms dominate the market – together they power over 60% of all online shops worldwide.
-But which solution fits your business better?
-As a web design agency with over 3 years of experience developing e-commerce solutions, we at GoldenWing have used both platforms in hundreds of projects.
+But which solution is a better fit for your business?Web design agencyWith over 3 years of experience in developing e-commerce solutions, we at GoldenWing have used both platforms in hundreds of projects.

-Shopify and WooCommerce at a Glance
+Shopify and WooCommerce at a glance

-Shopify is a hosted all-in-one e-commerce solution founded in Canada in 2006.
-You pay a monthly fee and get everything from a single source: hosting, security, updates, and a shop builder.
-Currently, over 4.8 million shops worldwide use Shopify.
+ShopifyShopify is a hosted, all-in-one e-commerce solution founded in Canada in 2006.
+You pay a monthly fee and get everything from a single source: hosting, security, updates, and a store builder.
+Currently, over 4.8 million stores worldwide use Shopify.

-WooCommerce is a free open-source plugin for WordPress, released in 2011.
-It transforms any WordPress website into a fully functional online shop.
-With over 6.5 million active installations, WooCommerce is the most widely used e-commerce solution in the world.
+WooCommerceWooCommerce is a free, open-source plugin for WordPress, released in 2011.
+It transforms any WordPress website into a fully functional online store.
+With over 6.5 million active installations, WooCommerce is the most widely used e-commerce solution worldwide.

-The fundamental difference: Shopify is a SaaS solution (Software as a Service), WooCommerce is a self-hosted solution.
-This has far-reaching implications for costs, flexibility, and maintenance effort.
+The fundamental difference: Shopify is aSaaS solution(Software as a Service), WooCommerce is aSelf-hosted solutionThis has far-reaching implications for costs, flexibility, and maintenance requirements.

 Here is our comprehensive feature comparison of both platforms – based on our experience from over 3 years of e-commerce projects: